Please note: Theater of the Mind is in development and planning is in progress.

 Our scientific consultants Julia Harris and Elisabeth Engl were indispensable references as well.

 Tickets will be available in Spring 2020.
 We’re still working on the details regarding the public on-sale and will announce them at a later time.
 Sign up below to be the first to know when tickets go on sale.

-Performances will begin in August 2020 and will run for several weeks.
+Performances will begin in late summer or fall 2020 and will run for several weeks.
 The full performance schedule will be announced in the future.

 Yes.
 Sign up below for an email notification to know when tickets go on sale to the public.

 YOUR JOURNEY STARTS HERE

 Be the first to know when tickets go on sale and get exclusive behind-the-scenes content when you sign up for email alerts.